-In the present work we simulate the wake of a slender body with a turbulent boundary layer using a hybrid method.
+In the present work we simulate the wake of a slender body with a turbulent boundary layer and at zero angle of incidence using a hybrid method.
 We summarize results from our simulations of the unstratified wake \cite{Ortiz2021} and also discuss ongoing work on density-stratified wakes.
-The Reynolds number is set to $Re=UD/\nu=10^5$.
-This is the first study that looks into the slender-body far wake with a domain that spans $80D$ downstream.
+The Reynolds number is set to $Re=U_\infty D/\nu=10^5$.
+This is the first study that looks into the slender body far wake with a domain that spans $80D$ downstream.
 In this domain, we can study the transition of the unstratified flow to full self-similarity and test the validity of the classic wake decay exponents \cite{Tennekes1972,George1989,Pope2000}.

-Apart from the unstratified wake, we also simulate two levels of stratification $Fr=2$ and $10$.
-Density stratification suppresses vertical motions, triggers the formation and sustenance of coherent structures and leads to the radiation of internal gravity waves.
-More importantly, in a stratified environment the wake of a submersible lives longer than in a neutral environment i.e. it takes more time for the flow disturbance to die out \cite{Spedding2014}.
-Whereas most of the previous works in stratified wake have been devoted to the wake of bluff bodies, these simulations allow us to quantify the effects of ambient stratification in the wake of a slender body at a high-Reynolds number.
-We are particularly interested in: (i) how do the features of a slender body in the intermediate and far wake compared with that of a bluff body? (ii) how does the wake turbulence interact with the boundary layer turbulence under the effects of buoyancy? (iii) how do these findings connect with the previous literature that looks in the far wake of bluff bodies?
+Apart from the unstratified wake, we also simulate two levels of stratification: $\Fro=2$ and $10$.
+Here, $\Fro = U_\infty/ND$ is defined using the relative velocity ($U$) between the body and the ambient, $D$ the minor-axis diameter of the spheroid, the buoyancy frequency ($N$) where $N^2 = -(g/\rho_0) d\rho_b/dz$ is determined by the background density $\rho_b (z)$.
+Density stratification suppresses vertical motions, triggers the formation and sustenance of coherent structures, and leads to the radiation of internal gravity waves.
+More importantly, in a stratified environment the wake of a submersible lives longer than in a neutral environment, i.e., it takes more time for the flow disturbance to die out \cite{Spedding2014}.
+Whereas most of the previous work in the stratified wake literature has been devoted to the wake of bluff bodies, these simulations allow us to quantify the effects of ambient stratification in the wake of a slender body at a high Reynolds number.
+We are particularly interested in the following questions: (i) how do the features of a slender body in the intermediate and far wake compared with that of a bluff body? (ii) how does the wake turbulence interact with the boundary layer turbulence under the effects of buoyancy? (iii) how do these findings connect with the previous literature that looks in the far wake of bluff bodies?